monsoonmaelstrom/book2/book2.md

 “Not yet, but even if I had, I could always eat again.”

 Alex comes back and hands out menus.
-“They have french toast, Hazel.”
+“They have waffles, Hazel.”

 ----